Materials-Consortia/OPTIMADE/optimade.rst

 Here, :val:`MINOR` is the minor version number and :val:`PATCH` is the patch version number of the API.
 A URL on the form  :query-url:`/vMAJOR.MINOR` MUST serve the *latest* patch version supported by the implementation of this minor version.

-API versions that are published with a suffix, e.g., `-rc<number>` to indicate a release candidate version, SHOULD be served on versioned base URLs without this suffix.
+API versions that are published with a suffix, e.g., :val:`-rc<number>` to indicate a release candidate version, SHOULD be served on versioned base URLs without this suffix.

-If a request is made to a versioned base URL that begins with `/v` and an integer followed by any other characters, indicating a version that the implementation does not recognize or support, the implementation SHOULD respond with the custom HTTP server error status code :http-error:`553 API Version Not Supported`, perferably along with a user-friendly error message that directs the client to adapt the request to a version it provides.
+If a request is made to a versioned base URL that begins with :query-url:`/v` and an integer followed by any other characters, indicating a version that the implementation does not recognize or support, the implementation SHOULD respond with the custom HTTP server error status code :http-error:`553 Version Not Supported`, preferably along with a user-friendly error message that directs the client to adapt the request to a version it provides.

 It is the intent that future versions of this standard will not assign different meanings to URLs that begin with :query-url:`/v` and an integer followed by other characters.
 Hence, a client can safely attempt to access a specific version of the API via the corresponding versioned base URL.
-Other forms of version negotiation are provided by the :endpoint:`versions` endpoint (see section `Versions Endpoint`_).
+For other forms of version negotiation, see section `Version Negotiation`_.

 Examples of valid versioned base URLs: